Community Policing Act Data Collection

 The following data was collected per stop from July 1, 2020 to June 30, 2021 and may not be directly related to the driver's demographic information.
 Persons searched reflects any person searched during the stop to included driver or passenger.
 Additional arrests reflects arrests of other persons, not including the driver.

 In addition to demographic data, the highest charged statute code is collected, but not displayed.
 This data can be retrieved by downloading the source data.

 Reporting & Analysis

 Data is subject to review and updates will be made on a quarterly basis in order to address missing data, correct reporting errors, and post newly submitted data.
 As such, any analysis or conclusions would be subject to these changes.
 In addition to updates, other factors involving investigatory stop data such as population, population density, COVID-19 restrictions, and the presence or absence of major thoroughfares affect analysis of data.
-Agencies not available in the drop down selection have not submitted data or did not perform any investigatory stops for the reporting period.
+Agencies not available in the drop down selection have not submitted data or did not perform any qualifying stops for the reporting period.

 For questions regarding the collection of the data, please view the Virginia Department of State Police, Criminal Justice Information Systems, Data Analysis & Reporting Team (DART) website here: VSP CJIS DART or contact Ms. Keon Turner, DART Manager at Keon.Turner@vsp.virginia.gov or Ms. Angela Kepus, Community Policing Administrator at Angela.Kepus@vsp.virginia.gov.